Branded social media has gone from golden boy to punching bag in the past few years.

 nature of the medium, and how it's changing.
 Social media is inherently a marathon, a

-dripfeed.
 It's always moving, always scrolling, with content often consumed out of the

-And pay-to-play causes brands to treat social media more like a sprint, which really
+And pay to play causes brands to treat social media more like a sprint, which really

 doesn't fit.
 You simply cannot command an audience's full attention with social media